Fees a landlord or agent can lawfully charge

 Within the first year of a tenancy a landlord or agent cannot reduce the level of rent unless:

-it is agreed with the relevant person after the tenancy/licence has begun
+it is agreed with the relevant person after the tenancy or licence has begun

-A rent increase during the first year of the tenancy/licence that is not followed by a period when the rent is lower is not outlawed.
+A rent increase during the first year that is not followed by a period when the rent is lower is not outlawed.

 Front loading: an example

 For a 12 month fixed-term tenancy where the contractual rent starts off at £1,500 for the first three months, that is reduced to £1,250 for the next three months, and further reduced to £1,000 for the last six months, there is a prohibited payment of £1,500 during the first three months (3 x £500) plus a further £750 (3 x £250) for the second 3 months, making a total prohibited payment of £2,250.
-If, on the other hand, the rent started off at £1,000 and rose to £1,500 for each of the last three months of the tenancy, there would be no breach of the Act.
+It would be lawful for the rent to start off at £1,000 and rise to £1,500 for each of the last three months of the tenancy.

 The payment of a tenancy deposit is a permitted payment

 The amount of a tenancy deposit is capped at:

 five weeks’ rent, where the total annual rent is less than £50,000